suchanek-tom/WebMarket_Semestral_Project_Suchanek/README.md

 # Java_Example_BaseApplicationMVC
-> An mini-framework to support the development simple web applications, part 2: model, view and controller
+> An mini-framework to support the development of simple web applications, part 2: model, view and controller

 This example contains a mini-framework that combines the session, security, data manipulation and view generation best practices addressed by earlier examples, together with